Composite Fillings Near You

 Advantages of Composite Fillings

-When you visit our dental office for composite fillings near you, the most obvious benefit is aesthetics.
+When you visit our dental clinic in Woodbridge for composite fillings near you, the most obvious benefit is aesthetics.
 People like the way they look because they are closer to the natural colour of a tooth, so it isn’t obvious that you have had any major work done.
 This can give great comfort to patients worried about how their teeth will look.

 Aesthetics aside, composites bond directly to the tooth, which provides further support to your weakened tooth, and also means the procedure can be carried out in one visit.
 There is also no mercury in the compound, which reduces the presence of toxicity and therefore reduces the risk of further decay.